spuder/SlicerSelector/README.md

 brew install slicer-selector
 ```

-Once complete there will be a new app in `/Applications/SlicerSelector.app`
+Once complete there will be a new app at `/Applications/SlicerSelector.app`

 SlicerSelector will be the default app to open `.stl` and `.3mf` files

-## How it works
+## ⚙️ How it works

 SlicerSelector looks for popular slicers in the  `/Applications`.
 When a `.3mf` or `.stl` file is opened it redirects to the chosen app.

-## Why would you want this?
+## ❔ Why would you want this?

 Maybe you have multiple brands of printers that need their own slicers.
 Maybe you have multiple types of printers (resin / fdm / sls) and want to easily switch between them.